Celine Dion Teases Upcoming Tour In Latest Instagram Photo

 Dion’s legs look incredibly toned and she can also be seen rocking a pair of black and white heeled boots.
 Like her other photo, this one has received a ton of accolades for Dion with over 93,000 likes as well as 1,300 comments.

-Celine’s tour kicks off in Tokyo on the 26th!
+Celine’s tour kicks off in Tokyo on June 26!